BATCH-OLMS/Devops_Project-OLMS/README.md

 * Sequence:

-1. User opens the webpage and click on ‘Login’
+1. User opens the webpage and click on the 'login'
 2. Login page appears
 3. User supplies Online LMS user-ID and password
 4. Page indicates that the Online LMS user-ID is yet to be activated.